Nickchapman3773/Uranium-Fever/README.md

 - Type `Fallout` into the `search bar` and `select Fallout - New Vegas` from the options.
 - Locate `GSYNC Application mode` under the `2.
 Sync and Refresh` section.
 - On the right, open the drop down menu and `select Fullscreen and Windowed`
-- `Click APply Changes` in the top right.
+- `Click Apply Changes` in the top right.

 > [!caution]
 > G-Sync in Fallout: New Vegas is prone to visual bugs.
 If you encounter visual bugs, please disable G-Sync rather than request support.